-The results of the survey are available on the CCWG wiki12.
+The results of the survey are available on the CCWG wiki11.
 Mechanism B came out as a clear frontrunner, with mechanism A also receiving significant support.
 Some respondents favored continuing to consider mechanism C, although support was more limited.
 There was strong support among respondents to eliminate mechanism D from further consideration.
 Respondents considered the following criteria most important in ranking the four mechanisms:

-- Efficiency and effectiveness13, including cost-effectiveness of setting up the mechanism and cost-effectiveness of running the mechanism - Ease of setting up in terms of time and effort - Ability to leverage existing expertise and resources14 - Ability to meet ICANN's legal and fiduciary obligations
+- Efficiency and effectiveness12, including cost-effectiveness of setting up the mechanism and cost-effectiveness of running the mechanism - Ease of setting up in terms of time and effort - Ability to leverage existing expertise and resources13 - Ability to meet ICANN's legal and fiduciary obligations

-While all members and participants were encouraged to respond to the survey, only a subset of all members and observers submitted responses 15.
+While all members and participants were encouraged to respond to the survey, only a subset of all members and observers submitted responses14.
 To validate the results of the survey, the CCWG held additional discussions to ensure that there was a shared understanding of the CCWG's preferences as reflected in the Initial Report.

 In the recommendations and responses to charter questions included in section 5 of this report, the CCWG has prioritized mechanisms A and B for further consideration in line with the CCWG's preference for these mechanisms.
 The recommendations and responses to charter questions reflect that the CCWG is particularly confident that mechanism B would serve the needs of the ICANN organization and community.
-Mechanism C is addressed in a more limited manner, reflecting that a smaller number of favored this option.
-While mechanism D is described in this report, the recommendations and responses to charter questions do not address mechanism D, which was least favored by the CCWG and is not being recommended for further consideration at this time.
+Mechanism C is addressed in a https://community.icann.org/display/CWGONGAP/Initial+Report+Drafting